SCBB-LAB/DeepPlnc/README.md

 lncRNA detection module (DeepPlnc) gives output in following format

 1. test.txt = Chunks wise probability score of the sequence provided.
-2. test_results.tsv = CLassification result of the sequence provided.
+2. test_results.tsv = Classification result of the sequence provided.
 3. plot = folder containing "csv" files to construct violin and line plot.
 4. seq.txt = Hyparameters for sequence side of bi-modal
 5. struc.txt = Hyparameters for structure side of bi-modal